takafumihoriuchi/natural_language_processing/README.md

-# hidden_markov
+# HMM problems in Python
-implementation of Hidden Markov Model in Python
+This repository contains implementations Hidden Markov Model problems.
-hello
+Implementation is mostly in Python.